 People from Canada each and ever year load up their vehicle and travel across the border to visit our neighbour to the south.
-However, not everyone knows what coverage they have on there vehicle or how it may impact their insurance.
+However, when travelling over the border not everyone knows what coverage they have on their vehicle or how it may impact their insurance.
 Don’t worry we have you covered!

 Family Protection Endorsement

 Without a doubt this is the most important portion of your policy when travelling over the border.
 In most cases, especially if you are insured with McDougall Insurance, you will have this added to your policy no matter what.
 The family protection endorsement also referred to as the 44 endorsement is an optional add-on to a car insurance policy that protects you and your family if you’re in a collision and the at-fault driver doesn’t have adequate insurance or has no insurance at all.
 The reason this is especially important when travelling over the border is the mandatory liability limits in the United States are far lower than they are in Canada.
 This means American drivers aren’t required to have as much coverage for liability claims but with this endorsement it won’t impact you.

 With regards to the point above the only way the family protection endorsement works is if you yourself have adequate liability insurance.
 Claims today are resulting in much higher costs and settlements than they ever have before.
 At McDougall Insurance we quote at least $2,000,000 for liability coverage for all of our clients where applicable.
 Most companies will only quote $1,000,000, which sounds like a lot of money but believe us when we say it is often not enough.
 Not to mention to double the amount typically only costs about $25 a year.
 At that cost it really is a no-brainer.
 When travelling over the border you can expect the payouts to be even higher which is why we recommended to some of our clients to carry an umbrella policy.

 Tickets in the US can Impact Your Record